Sphaeropteris medullaris: Uses and traditional culture

 In traditional Māori culture, the drooping fronds of Sphaeropteris medullaris is associated with grief and sorrow.
 Traditional stories describe Mamaku and Toroa (the albatross) as human lovers who would argue and bicker.
 Their arguing angered the gods, who turned Toroa into an albatross, and Mamaku into a tree fern.

 The 1889 book The Useful Native Plants of Australia records that Indigenous Australians ate the pith of this fern tree which contained a certain amount of starch similar to sago.
 The plant is also a traditional food source in New Zealand, where both the pith and coiled fern fronds are used.
 Traditionally, Sphaeropteris medullaris was seen as a food for difficult times, as harvesting the pith will typically kill the tree.
+The internal part of S. medullaris' trunk, which has a malleable and viscous texture, was steamed for consumption and eaten when cold.
 The bark is used to create a taonga pūoro (traditional Māori instrument) called rōria.

 Tree fern trunks, including those of S. medullaris, have been used as rough building material and also for makeshift trackwork.